 You will begin repayment six months after you graduate, withdraw, or drop to less than half-time status.
 Your first payment will be due approximately 30 to 45 days after this six month "grace period".

-When will I hear from my lender about repayment?
+When will I hear from my loan servicer about repayment?

-Your lender will send you a repayment and disclosure statement listing your monthly payment, payment due dates, length of repayment, and current interest rate.
-Lenders will usually send your repayment information one or two months prior to the conclusion of your grace period.
+Your loan servicer will send you a repayment and disclosure statement listing your monthly payment, payment due dates, length of repayment, and current interest rate.
+Servicers will usually send your repayment information one or two months prior to the conclusion of your grace period.

 Direct Loan Servicing Center